halilradogoshi/Albanian-Sign-Language-Detection/README.md

 # Albanian Sign Language Detection with Azure Custom Vision
-*A hands-on guide for creating a sign language detection model using Azure Custom Vision.*
+*A hands-on guide for creating a hand sign detection for the Albanian language using Azure CustomVision*

 ---

 ## Overview
 This repository documents the steps for training an **Albanian Sign Language detection model** using Azure Custom Vision.
-Students will learn to:
+The process includes:
 1. Upload hand sign images to Azure Custom Vision.
 2. Annotate signs with labels.
 3. Train and evaluate a model.